-Highlights of the 2022-2026 Capital Improvement Plan:
+Highlights of the 2022-2026 Capital Improvement Plan-

-- · Annual funding for road milling, resurfacing, curbing & drainage - Allocation of \$4,035,033 from Pinellas County Penny to Gulf Boulevard Undergrounding Phase II - Allocation of the City's American Rescue Plan funds (\$2,019,688) to future drainage enhancement projects - Projects to be designated by the City Commission upon review of the updated City of Indian Rocks Beach Storm Water Master Plan - \$600,000 for stormwater reconstruction projects (half of the total is funded by SWFWMD Grants) - o Grant allocations and request may be updated based on City Commission review of the updated stormwater master plan - Annual funding for park maintenance and upgrades
+- Annual funding for road milling, resurfacing, curbing & drainage - Allocation of \$4,035,033 from Pinellas County Penny to Gulf Boulevard Undergrounding Phase II - Allocation of the City's American Rescue Plan funds (\$2,019,688) to future drainage enhancement projects.
+Projects have been designated by the City Commission after review of the updated City of Indian Rocks Beach Stormwater Water Master Plan. - \$600,000 for stormwater reconstruction projects (half of the total is funding by SWFWMD Grants.
+Grant allocations and requests may be updated based on City Commission review of the updated stormwater master plan. - Annual funding for park maintenance and upgrades